 How do I find out, what type of coolant is in my car?

 The color of the coolant, does not prove type or quality of the product.
-Therefore, the best course of action is to drain and flush the system.
+Therefore, the best course of action is to, drain and flush the system.

 Which types of coolant, can form sludge when mixed?

 Good quality engine antifreeze coolants, should not form sludge.
 In contrast, poorer quality coolants and or the use of excessively hard water, can form sludge.

 For replacing or topping-up, you should use the product, recommended by the vehicle manufacturer.
 This should be one that meets the specification, indicated by the vehicle manufacturer.
 Also, it is important to ensure that this is diluted, to the correct mix; with good quality water.

-Finally, you’ll need to have the cooling system flushed; and coolant replaced from time to time.
+So, you’ll need to have; the cooling system flushed and coolant replaced from time to time.
 And, because of its importance; it’s vital you keep a regular check, on the condition of the coolant.